Welcome to the Database of Byzantine Book Epigrams

 Normalised versions of the poems, often regrouping several similar occurrences.
 This part of the database is still very provisional.
 The types are meant to evolve into a corpus of editions over the next years.

 Manuscript identifications are given according to city, library, name of the collection, shelf number: it basically follows the system of the Pinakes database.

 A beta version of the database has been released on 1 September, 2015.
 A new version of the website will be launched by the end of 2018.
 Please, bear in mind that this version is still work in progress.
-All users are invited to send their feedback with corrections, suggestions, etc. to firstname.lastname@example.org.
+All users are invited to send their feedback with corrections, suggestions, etc. to email@example.com.